Completed Space Science Missions

 RHODIUM CRYSTAL PRESERVATION

-This work could help provide a way to overcome the challenges of stabilizing and maintaining biological materials for research on future space missions.
-Creating a novel technique for preserving biological materials has potential applications for research in remote locations in space and on Earth where the ability to maintain a cold chain is limited.
+This work could help overcome the challenges of stabilizing and maintaining biological materials for research on future space missions.
+Creating novel techniques for preserving biological materials has potential applications for research in remote locations in space and on Earth, where maintaining a cold chain is limited.

-• Sponsored by a silent industry partner and ISS National Laboratory with support from NASA
+Funded by industry partner; Sponsored by ISS National Laboratory with support from NASA

 MISSION TAGS: #CrystalPreservation #BusinessOfScience